GautamDeepak/EMM/EMM_Prac_02.md

 ```
 ![Figure 8.
 Map SRTM](Prac1/flatgrey.png)

-2. The displayed map will look pretty flat grey because the default visualization parameters map the full 16­bit range (0 to 65,635) of the data onto the black–white range, but the elevation range within a landscape is much smaller.
+2. The displayed map will look pretty flat grey because the default visualization parameters maps the full 16­bit range (0 to 65,635) of the data onto the black–white range.
+However, the elevation range within a landscape is much smaller (e.g. between 0 and 400).
 We’ll fix it in a moment.

-3. Select the Inspector tab.
-Then click on several points on the map to get a feel for the elevation range in this area.
+3. Select the Inspector tab and click on several points on the map to get a feel for the elevation range in this area.

 ![Figure 8.
 Inspect SRTM](Prac1/inspector.png)

-3. Now you can set some more appropriate visualization parameters by adjusting the code as follows (units of the min and max values are in meters above sea level):
+3. Now that you know the approximate min and max elevation values for your scene, you can set some the appropriate visualization parameters by adjusting the code as follows (units of the min and max values are in meters above sea level):

 ```JavaScript
 Map.addLayer(theSRTM, {min: 0, max: 300});
 ```
 ![Figure 9.
 Visualise SRTM](Prac1/minmax.png)

-4. You will now be able to see the variation in elevation range with low values in black and highest points in white.
-Layers added to the has default names like "Layer 1", "Layer 2", etc. To improve the readability, we can give each layer a human­-readable name in the following code.
+4. You will now be able to see the variation in the elevation range with min values in black and max points in white.
+The image added to the mapping layers has default names like "Layer 1", "Layer 2", etc. To improve the readability, we can give each layer a human­-readable name in the following code.
 Don't forget to click run.

 ```JavaScript
 Map.addLayer(theSRTM, {min: 0, max: 300}, 'Elevation above sea level');